 A Macroeconomic Model with Occasional Financial Crises

-Financial crises are born out of prolonged and credit-fueled boom periods and, at times, they are initiated by relatively small shocks that can have large effects.
+Financial crises occur out of prolonged and credit-fueled boom periods and, at times, they are initiated by relatively small shocks that can have large effects.
 Consistent with these empirical observations, this paper extends a standard macroeconomic model to include financial intermediation, long-term loans, and occasional financial crises.
 Within this framework, intermediaries raise their lending and leverage in good times, thereby building up financial fragility.
 Crises typically occur at the end of a prolonged boom, initiated by a moderate adverse shock that triggers a liquidation of existing investment, a contraction in lending, and ultimately a deep and persistent recession.